1948–49 Port Vale F.C. season: Third Division South

-They finished a disappointing thirteenth, boasting just 39 points.
-They had scored twelve fewer goals than the previous campaign, though their defensive record was identical.
+They finished a disappointing 13th, boasting just 39 points.
+They had scored twelve fewer goals than in the previous campaign.
+However, their defensive record was identical.
 Harry Prince's move to Stafford Rangers was the only significant departure of the summer.

 Finances

 On the financial side, a large transfer credit helped the club record a gross profit of £7,120.
 Gate receipts had declined to £25,831, whilst wages had risen to £16,095.
 The Burslem Supporters Club put forward a donation of £600, and the club issued 22,000 new five shilling shares to help with the New Ground Fund.

-Cup competitions
+FA Cup

-In the FA Cup, Vale were knocked out in the First Round by Notts County at Meadow Lane in front of 36,514 spectators.
+In the FA Cup, Vale were knocked out in the first round by Notts County at Meadow Lane in front of 36,514 spectators.